jonameijers/USB-MIDI-Breath-Controller-for-ATmega32u4/README.md

 ## Requirements

-- Arduino or equivalent with ATmega32u4 Chip (or possibly boards with the 16u2 USB microcontroller) To enable operation as a standard USB midi device out of the box.
+- Arduino or equivalent with ATmega32u4 Chip (or possibly boards with the 16u2 USB microcontroller) To enable operation as a standard USB midi device.

 - [MIDIUSB](https://github.com/arduino-libraries/MIDIUSB) Library